wavespectra/wavespectra/docs/quickstart.rst

 Plotting
 --------

-Wavespectra wraps the plotting functionality from `xarray`_ to allow easily defining frequency-direction spectral plots in polar coordinates.
+Wavespectra wraps the plotting functionality from `xarray`_ to allow easy plotting of frequency-direction spectral plots in polar coordinates.

 .. ipython:: python
     :okwarning: